 The weekend of March 2-4, 2012 marked an important milestone for Jesuit High School - the grand opening of John Ryan Stadium, the school's first off-campus athletic facility and practice field, and arguably, one of the finest prep sports complexes in the country.
 The stadium is a mere five-minute drive from Jesuit and is located off Airline Drive just over the Orleans-Jefferson Parish border.
-The main entrance to the \$8 million facility is via an old street (Cold Storage Warehouse Road) that bears a new and distinctive name - Blue Jay Way.
+The main entrance to the facility bears a distinctive street name - Blue Jay Way.

-In the fall of 2012, Jesuit completed a renovation project that brought significant enhancements to the Louis J. Roussel, Jr. Physical Education Building (the Roussel Building) across the street from the school on Banks Street.
+In the fall of 2012, Jesuit completed a renovation project that brought significant enhancements to the Roussel Building.
 The renovation was the first upgrade to this facility since it opened in 1986 and brought new climate control, electrical, and energy efficient systems to the first floor.
 A new weight room with the latest equipment provides Blue Jays with a safer environment for their strength training.
 In the summer of 2013, Jesuit completed a renovation project of the stained glass windows in the Chapel of the North American Martyrs.